luke-holt/clexer/README.md

 Right now, the tool prints the parsed tokens in human-readable form.
 Eventually, they'll be parsed into an Abstract Syntax Tree for more useful work.

+For a more impressive demonstration, try running the tool on `main.c`.